-We have corresponded previously about the injustice of the pre-1997 clause in the 2004 Pensions Act, which prevents the Pension Protection Fund from awarding inflation increases to many of its members.
+I write to you regarding the injustice of the pre-1997 clause in the 2004 Pensions Act, which prevents the Pension Protection Fund and my specific pension scheme Halcrow Pension Scheme 2 from awarding inflation increases to many of its members.
 I am one of those suffering in that way, so it is not surprising that I urge you to press the minister and the government to take action to remedy this injustice.
-My purpose in writing, however, is somewhat different.
-It is to point out that it is in your interest, and that of every Tory candidate, for the government to take such action.
-I attach a paper setting out this case.

 The paper does not address the underlying issues, such as age discrimination.
 These arguments have already been won.
 As can be seen from the proceedings of the Work and Pensions Select Committee on 8 November of last year, a wind of change is blowing through Westminster on this subject.
-The paper sets out how it is in the interest of the government, and of its electoral candidates, to respond positively to this wind.
-Seats will be won or lost depending on whether or not they do so.
+I attach a paper that explains what should be done and why.

-In the light of the recent failures by ministers involved in the Post Office scandal to recognise an overwhelming case of injustice, here is an opportunity for the Conservatives to do the right thing – and, in doing so, to help your electoral cause.
+In the light of the recent failures by ministers involved in the Post Office scandal to recognise an overwhelming case of injustice, here is an opportunity to do the right thing..

 Please apply whatever pressure you can to this end.